Ferrari SF90 Stradale: Handling

 The SF90 Stradale employs eSSC (electric Side Slip Control) which controls the torque distribution to all four wheels of the car.
 The eSSC is combined with eTC (electric Tractional Control), a new brake-by-wire system which combines the traditional hydraulic braking system and electric motors to provide optimal regenerative braking and torque vectoring.

 Chassis

 The car's all-new chassis combines aluminium and carbon fibre to improve structural rigidity and provide a suitable platform for the car's hybrid system.
 The car has a total dry weight of 1570 kg after combining the 270 kg weight of the electric system.

 Performance

 Ferrari states that the SF90 Stradale is capable of accelerating from a standstill to 100 km/h in 2.5 seconds, 0–200 km/h in 6.7 seconds and can attain a top speed of 211 mph.
 It is the fastest Ferrari road car on their Fiorano Circuit as of 2020, seven tenths of a second faster than the LaFerrari.

+In 2020, the Ferrari SF90 Stradale became the fastest car ever to lap the Top Gear test track and be shown in the programme, with a lap time of 1:11.3.